 The Prison Break: Pawling to Hopewell Junction Day | Empire State Trail, Hudson River ride #5 | 3/22/21

-Approaching the trail this morning had me touring Stormville countryside.
-I was thinking north was south from the get go, moving forward I’m going to check my cell phone’s compass on arrival to the general vicinity of EST trail parking areas.
-This one is in Stormville on South GreenHaven road, just down the street from the GreenHaven correctional facility which might be the largest structure in Dutchess county.
-Once I realized that the prison was on the trail and South GreenHaven road was on the right just past the correctional facilities entrance, the puzzle came together, a mile down on the right.
+Approaching the trail this morning had me touring the Stormville countryside.
+I was thinking north was south from the get-go, moving forward I’m going to check my cell phone’s compass on arrival to the general vicinity of EST trail parking areas.
+This one is in Stormville on South Greenhaven Road, just down the street from the Greenhaven Correctional Facility which might be the largest structure in Dutchess County.
+Once I realized that the prison was on the trail and South Greenhaven Road was on the right just past the correctional facilities entrance, the puzzle came together, a mile down on the right.

-Signage for the parking area is prominent, the people in Stormville are friendly, this morning dog walkers were my guides.
+Signage for the parking area is prominent, the people in Stormville are friendly, the morning dog walkers were my guides.
 As I began to roll through the parking lot I casually asked a couple with 2 big dogs if I’d “reach Holmes by turning right?”
-They said “no sir, Holmes is left, south is left” Thank heavens for local knowledge.
+They said, “no sir, Holmes is left, south is left.”
+Thank heavens for local knowledge.
 They also told me that I’d see a picturesque waterfall on the right side of the trail about a mile away.

-As the trail heads south there are several creeks with spring runoff flowing at full speed, snow in the hills continues to melt.
-I was surprised to find signage for the Appalachian trail, which crosses the railroad tracks and proceeds down to a bridge that crosses a fast moving stream.
-Marshes and Whaley lake follow, the settlement on Whaley lakes’ opposite shore is straight out of a storytale, think grab the paper and a coffee for a perfect sunrise on a pier in paradise.
+As the trail heads south there are several creeks with spring runoff flowing at full speed, snow in the hills continue to melt.
+I was surprised to find signage for the Appalachian Trail, which crosses the railroad tracks and proceeds down to a bridge that crosses a fast-moving stream.
+Marshes and Whaley lake follow the settlement on Whaley lakes’ opposite shore is straight out of a story tale.
+Imagine – grab the paper and a coffee for a perfect sunrise on a pier in paradise.